OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 ```
 It will start Chromium in `kiosk` (aka full screen) mode, and load the URLs mentioned above.

+##### Also important here
+A Graphical Desktop will by default go to sleep if not sollicited for a while, and we do not want that.
+To fix it:
+- Edit `/etc/lightdm/lightdm.conf`
+- Have a/the line that starts with `xserver-command=` to look like `xserver-command=X -s 0 -dpms`

+This will take effect after reboot.

 #### With a small USB GPS like `U-blox 7`
 The [`U-blox 7`](https://www.amazon.com/HiLetgo-G-Mouse-GLONASS-Receiver-Windows/dp/B01MTU9KTF/ref=pd_lpo_vtph_107_lp_img_3?_encoding=UTF8&psc=1&refRID=BNCKEAMR8044EX51JYM5) is a small and cheap GPS you can plug with a USB socket.
 And it works.